sarahcec/ipsie/ipsie-terminology.md

 A standard protocol used for automating the exchange of user identity and access information between different systems or domains.
 SCIM is designed to simplify the management of digital identities and reduce the need for manual provisioning and deprovisioning of users across multiple systems.
 It enables organizations to automate user onboarding and offboarding, enforce consistent access policies, and reduce the risk of errors and inconsistencies.
 SCIM is widely used in IAM solutions, especially in cloud-based environments where multiple applications and services need to share identity information.

-### Governance

-In a general context, refers to the process of establishing and implementing policies, procedures, and frameworks to effectively manage and control an organization or system.
-In the context of Identity and Access Management (IAM), governance involves overseeing the use of digital identities and their access to resources across an organization.
-This includes setting standards, guidelines, and best practices for managing identities and access, as well as defining roles and responsibilities for IAM stakeholders, such as administrators, users, and auditors.